StormdragonDesigns/Asus-E200HA-Linux-Post-Install-Script/README.md

 The changes only work if you are using systemd.

 **THIS SCRIPT ACCESSES AUR WITHOUT CONFIRMATION.
-PLEASE BE CAUTIOUS AND CHEcK THE SCRIPT AND AUR BEFORE PROCEEDING**
+PLEASE BE CAUTIOUS AND CHECK THE SCRIPT AND AUR BEFORE PROCEEDING**

 I'm using this script for my own computer, so if there are any bugs I encounter, I will attempt to fix them myself.